TacticalMetaphysics/LiSE/README.md

 atlases](https://kivy.org/doc/stable/api-kivy.atlas.html) if you like, or just use some .png files you have lying around.

-The add_avatar method of a character object marks a thing or place so that it's considered part of a character whose graph it is not in.
+The add_unit method of a character object marks a thing or place so that it's considered part of a character whose graph it is not in.
 This doesn't do anything yet, but we'll be using it to write our rules in a little while.